sane/sane/README.md

 ##Deployment
+**Note:** We have quite considerably improved and automated the deployment experience using [PM2 Deploy](https://github.com/Unitech/pm2#deployment).
+Have a look into the `ecosystem.json`.
+The readme will be updated soon.
 * `pm2 start app.js -x -- --prod` in `/server` starts sails in production mode on port 80
 * `ember build --environment=production && cp -rf dist/* ../server/assets/ && cp -f dist/index.html ../server/views/index.ejs`.
    * That builds the app and copies it over to be included with Sails.